jlosing/tui-typer/README.md

 ## 🎮 How to Play

 Run the app, you will be greeted with your word list.
-The timer doesn't start until you type your first letter
+The timer doesn't start until you type your first letter.
+It will record your typing and then show you your words per minute.

 ## Running the app